 Next to a road but not a very busy one.
 It’s also a picnic place and there is a small coffee shop, convenient for dinner, breakfast or to brush your teeth.

 It wasn’t the most scenic campsite we stayed at but perfectly fine for the night.
 We parked a little uphill so we weren’t too close to the wadi.

 The campsite can easily be reached with a regular car.

 4. Campsite Wadi Damm

-We were the only ones on the campsite, just like we been on the 3 previous ones.
+We were the only ones on the campsite, just like we had been at the previous sites.
 Not a single car passed during the time we were there.